Cosmic Ray Subsystem: Results

 CRS helped predict that Voyager 1 and 2 would cross the Solar System's termination shock in 2003.
 This helped support the later conclusion that Voyager 1 crossed the termination shock in December 2004 and that Voyager 2 crossed it in August 2007.

 In 2011, CRS data along with the Voyager Magnetometer discovered an area where the solar wind was not going in either direction.
 The area was identified as a sort of charged particle doldrums, where the particles from the Solar System are pushed back by cosmic forces.
-At a distance of 17 light-hours Voyager 1 was commanded to rotate several times (in the other direction then its spinning), to make detection in other directions.
+At a distance of 17 light-hours Voyager 1 was commanded to rotate several times (in the other direction then its spinning), to make detection in different directions.

-It was determined that in 2012 Voyager 1 entered interstellar space, that is it entered the interstellar medium between the stars.
+It was determined that in 2012 Voyager 1 entered interstellar space, that is, it entered the interstellar medium between the stars.
 One of the reasons this was recognized was a significant increase in galactic cosmic rays.

-In 2013 CRS data lead some to propose that Voyager 1 had entered a "transition zone" as it leaves the Heliosphere.
-There was some changes in the amounts and type of detections that triggered deeper analysis.
+In 2013, CRS data led some to propose that Voyager 1 had entered a "transition zone" as it leaves the heliosphere.
+There were some changes in the amounts and type of detections that triggered deeper analysis.
 The results from the magnetometer muddied the waters of interpretation.

 Other scientists proposed that this indicated a departure from the Solar System in the sense that it had left the Sun's heliosphere.
 The issue was the interpretation of the drop in cosmic rays, which happened at 123 AU from the Sun for Voyager 2 that year.
-The many revelations and restructured understandings as the Voyagers head out, as influenced by data from the CRS and other active instruments, was called by Nature publication as the "long goodbye".
+The many revelations and restructured understandings as the Voyagers head out, as influenced by data from the CRS and other active instruments, were called by Nature publication as the "long goodbye".

 The CRS on Voyager 2, helped identify that spacecraft's departure from the Sun's heliosphere in 2018.